Internal versus external sources of recruitment

 Trulli

-Dealing with turnover surges and headcount reductions simultaneously might sound contradictory—but it’s quickly becoming part of HR’s new reality.
+Hiring, finding, and upskilling workers are now top concerns for 60% of C-suite executives.
+Yet skills shortages, tight labor markets, and increasingly high labor costs are making it difficult to find the right talent.
 As leaders strive to bridge widening skill gaps on tightened budgets, there’s one component of the talent management process that’s coming into focus: recruitment.

 While recruiting the right candidates for a specific role has always been challenging, today’s talent landscape adds a new layer of complexity.
-Since no company can afford to spend extra on skills their workforce already has, it’s up to leaders to harness new talent acquisition tools and frameworks to help them make more strategic decisions about internal and external recruitment.
+There is a shortage of talent, and there aren’t enough highly skilled workers in the market to recruit sought after skills through traditional channels.
+It’s also becoming increasingly expensive to hire for in demand skills, particularly as unemployment hovers at 3.9%.
+It’s now up to leaders to harness new technologies and frameworks to help them make more strategic decisions about internal and external recruitment.

 What is external recruitment?